Last reviewed on 31 January 2021

 As author and mental health campaigner Matt Haig (@mattzhaig) posted on Instagram recently, “If you brushed your teeth today and got showered and ate something and spent ten minutes not looking at the news then well done, it’s an achievement.”

-Indeed, by staying at home, you’re playing a vital role in the fight against COVID-19.
+Indeed, by sticking to the rules, you’re playing a vital role in the fight against COVID-19.
 Embrace the slower pace.
 Live in the moment.
 Be kind to yourself.
 And remember that life goes on – even if it looks very different to this time last year.

 Read Good Thinking’s articles about how to get enough sleep and how nature can boost your wellbeing.
 If you think meditation and mindfulness might be useful, listen to this podcast about taking a micropause and download the Meditainment app.